 - 10.1 Fair values of publicly traded liquid assets are determined using publicly quoted prices. - 10.2 Fair values of publicly traded illiquid assets are determined using publicly quoted prices where available.
 Where publicly quoted prices are not available, fair value estimates are generated by internal models and compared with fair value estimates reported by external managers or brokers.
-Such assets might include derivatives, structured instruments or long-dated transactions. - 10.3 Valuations of non-traded private assets are reviewed quarterly and adjusted if there is evidence of a significant change in fair value. - 10.4 CPP Investments recognizes that valuations of assets that are not regularly traded are inevitably based on judgment and are therefore inherently uncertain.
-Where quoted market prices are not available, valuation of non-traded private assets are primarily based on fair value estimates reported by external asset managers or valuations provided by external parties.
-Internal valuations are prepared for all assets that do not require an external valuation. - 10.5 All fair value estimates are determined using accepted industry valuation methods under the International Financial Reporting Standards and are reported by hierarchy level for all classes of assets in CPP Investments' Annual Report.
+Such assets might include derivatives, structured instruments or long-dated transactions. - 10.3 Fair values of all non-traded private assets are reviewed and updated at least quarterly. - 10.4 Fair values of private assets in the form of investments in externally managed funds are primarily based on valuations reported by the respective external asset managers, subject to internal review.
+Fair values of other non-traded private assets are determined internally and reviewed by experienced and certified finance professionals, independent of the applicable investment departments.
+Techniques used include inputs observed in public markets, recent comparable transactions, current fair value of substantially similar investments, discounted cash flow analysis, pricing models and other industry-accepted valuation methods.
+Fair values may be informed by independent valuations provided by external appraisers, business valuators, or valuation specialists. - 10.5 All fair value estimates are determined using accepted industry valuation methods under the International Financial Reporting Standards and are reported by hierarchy level for all classes of assets in CPP Investments' Annual Report.
+The fair values reflected in the Consolidated Financial Statements of CPP Investments are also periodically subject to external review and audit.

-11.0 RESPONSIBLE INVESTING AND PROXY VOTING
+11.0 SUSTAINABLE INVESTING AND PROXY VOTING

-11.1 Under its Policy on Responsible Investing, CPP Investments is committed to encouraging companies and organizations to adopt policies and practices that enhance their long-term financial performance, in particular responsible corporate and organizational behaviour with respect to environmental, social and governance ("ESG")
+11.1 Under its Policy on Sustainable Investing, CPP Investments is committed to encouraging companies and organizations to adopt policies and practices that enhance their long-term financial performance, in particular responsible corporate and

-factors including climate change.
-CPP Investments believes that companies that manage these factors effectively are more likely to create value over the long term, recognizing that the materiality of ESG factors and their impact varies across industries and geographies.

-- 11.2 CPP Investments encourages responsible behaviour in the entities underlying our investments.
+- organizational behaviour with respect to environmental, social and governance ("ESG") factors including climate change.
+CPP Investments believes that companies that manage these factors effectively are more likely to create value over the long term, recognizing that the materiality of ESG factors and their impact varies across industries and geographies. - 11.2 CPP Investments encourages responsible behaviour in the entities underlying our investments.
 CPP Investments engages with companies, either directly or in collaboration with like-minded investors, as an effective means through which investors can influence positive change and enhance long-term financial performance.
 In general, CPP Investments believes that corporate engagement, and integration of ESG factors into the evaluation and management of both public and private investments, usually better conform with CPP Investments' investment objectives than simply excluding companies through screening criteria. - 11.3 Shareholder voting rights have economic value, and share voting can also positively impact returns by constructively influencing corporate behaviour and performance.
-CPP Investments exercises its voting rights in a manner that is consistent with its Proxy Voting Principles and Guidelines and its Policy on Responsible Investing.
-CPP Investments may exercise judgment in connection with the voting of any proxy on a case-by-case basis. - 11.4 For more details, see "Policy on Responsible Investing" and "Proxy Voting Principles and Guidelines", both available at www.cppinvestments.com.
+CPP Investments exercises its voting rights in a manner that is consistent with its Proxy Voting Principles and Guidelines and its Policy on Sustainable Investing.
+CPP Investments may exercise judgment in connection with the voting of any proxy on a case-by-case basis. - 11.4 For more details, see "Policy on Sustainable Investing" and "Proxy Voting Principles and Guidelines", both available at www.cppinvestments.com.